What is “the Lord’s Supper”, 1Co 11:20?

 1Co 11:26 For as often as you eat this bread and drink this cup, you proclaim the Lord’s death till He comes.

-The church in Corinth was getting together on Passover night and having a congregational meal in addition to washing each other’s feet and taking the bread and wine.
+At His last Passover, Jesus instituted the foot washing ceremony and the bread and wine in remembrance of Himself.
+Jesus and His disciples also ate a Passover meal, which probably included a lamb.
+The church in Corinth was following what Jesus and His disciples did.
+They were getting together on Passover night and having a congregational meal in addition to washing each other’s feet and taking the bread and wine.
 However, things were getting chaotic to a point where it was dishonouring God.
-Continuing in 1 Corinthians.
+Continuing in 1 Corinthians

 1Co 11:27 Therefore whoever eats this bread or drinks this cup of the Lord in an unworthy manner will be guilty of the body and blood of the Lord.